MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/web-server-overview.md

 ### Using [!INCLUDE[prodsetup](../developer/includes/prodsetup.md)] Setup
 Setup is the quickest way to get a web server instance up and running, and is typically how you install the first [!INCLUDE[webserver](../developer/includes/webserver.md)] instance in your deployment.

 -  Setup installs the [!INCLUDE[webservercomponents](../developer/includes/webservercomponents.md)], which does the following:

     -  Installs and configure IIS with the required prerequisites, including Microsoft .NET Core - Windows Server Hosting <!--[Microsoft .NET Core - Windows Server Hosting package](https://aka.ms/dotnetcore.2.0.0-windowshosting)-->
     -  Installs a web server instance on IIS.
+This instance has a name that matches name of the [!INCLUDE[server](../developer/includes/server.md)] instance.
     -  Installs components and files in a **WebPublish** folder that enables you to add additional web server instances without having to use the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] installation media (DVD).

 -   You can only use Setup to install a single [!INCLUDE[webserver](../developer/includes/webserver.md)] instance.